It only takes your back to be turned for a second for one of your house plants to be mowed down or stripped of its bark by a hunger bunny.

 Don't take any chances, follow this guide to make sure you can relax with your bunny out safely.

 - Many house plants are poisonous to bunnies, make sure they are out of reach and check to make sure your bunny can't climb and stretch to get to them

 - Don't place plant pots or flower vases near the edge of furniture tops in case it's knocked over or pulled off as this can hurt your bunny if it falls on them

 - Don't let your bunny drink the water from watering trays or dig in the soil which can contain harmful chemicals like pesticides and fertilizer

-The best thing you can do is move all your plants out of harm's way by either placing them on a shelf or piece of furniture that cannot be reached by your bunny.
+It's unlikely you are going to be able to teach your bunny not to chew your plants, the best way to bunny proof them is to move them out of harm's way by either placing them on a shelf or piece of furniture that cannot be reached by your bunny.

 Make sure your plant is on something solid so your bunny cannot topple it over and be careful of table clothes that trail down as bunnies have a habit of tugging at things and could pull the plant over itself.

 The soil can also contain materials that could be saturated with chemicals that can be harmful if eaten so you should make this off limits.